For the love of entertainment

 Once again, it behooves me to remind you that I will comment on who should have won in each given year, but that cannot have any impact on the actor’s overall standing.

-George Burns and Walter Matthau are bitingly funny in The Sunshine Boys as former vaudeville partners who despise each other and have been asked to reunite for TV.
-Already brimming with resentment, this causes their cups to runneth over.
+George Burns and Walter Matthau are bitingly funny as former vaudeville partners who despise each other and have been asked to reunite for TV, causing old resentments to boil over.
 At least, that’s what the plot promises.
-What we get instead are seasoned comedians George Burns (a former vaudevillian himself) and Walter Matthau expertly leveraging each other for a series of one-liners.
+What we get instead are Burns (a former vaudevillian himself) and Matthau expertly leveraging each other for a series of one-liners.
 The movie, adapted from a Neil Simon play, enjoys their banter so much that it forgets anything else.
-They could have recorded a comedy album and called it a day.
 Burns is at the top of his game, but he’s not acting.
 He’s performing a set from his old bag of tricks.
 Significantly, Burns’ old comedy partner, Jack Benny, had to bow out of the film when he was diagnosed with terminal cancer.
 Matthau was his replacement.
-Some argue that this gave Burns a sentimental vote from Academy members as an extra nudge to the podium on Oscar night.
+Some argue this gave Burns a sentimental vote as an extra nudge to the podium on Oscar night.

 Should have won in 1975: ’75 had a stacked roster of nominees, any of whom would have been better.
-I would have voted for Chris Sarandon in Dog Day Afternoon.
-His appearance in that film upends the whole movie and it has always stayed with me.
+I would go with the one who breaks my heart to this day: Brad Dourif in One Flew Over the Cuckoo’s Nest.

 Should have won in 1979: Robert Duvall’s performance in Apocalypse Now is the opposite of understated, but I would challenge anyone to argue against it.

 To critique John Mills in Ryan’s Daughter is to feel like one of the townspeople preying on his disabled character, Michael.
 They treat him as a village idiot and mock him for their own entertainment.
 It’s mean-spirited theater.
 On the one hand, you could say that Director David Lean is condemning this.
-On the other hand, the plot itself reduces Michael to a type: the ‘other’ who advances the plot, a sort of court jester allowed to go places others can’t–and thus see what they cannot.
+On the other hand, the plot itself reduces Michael to a type: the ‘other’ who advances the plot, a sort of court jester allowed to go places others can’t and thus see what they cannot.
 Armed with that information, it is up to him to bring about the tragedy in an attempt to gain love and acceptance–even if just fleetingly.
 So even the movie is culpable.
-And while John Mills could never overcome the fact that his character is nothing but a plot device, he does deserve credit for getting at Michael’s humanity.
+And while Mills could never overcome the fact that his character is just a plot device, he does give Michael humanity.
 Mills seems to be doing everything he can to avoid letting Michael become a caricature, even as the movie conspires against him.

 Should have won in 1970: Mills deserved it.

 I have problems with The Deer Hunter.
-I think the structure is intentionally jumbled for maximum emotional devastation to the point where certain storylines, including that of Nick, Christopher Walken’s character, cease to make sense as anything but a metaphor for the Vietnam War being evil.
-In fact, it’s Nick’s storyline that strains plausibility the most.
-You see, when Nick and his friend, played by Robert DeNiro, went to Vietnam they dreamed of returning home as heroes–whether they lived or died.
-Instead, Nick loses his mind and ends up dying in an underground Russian Roulette game.
+I think the structure is intentionally jumbled for maximum emotional devastation to the point where the storylines cease to make sense as anything but a handy visual for the Vietnam War being evil.
+In fact, it’s Walken’s storyline as Nick that strains plausibility the most.
+You see, Nick and his friend (Robert DeNiro) went to Vietnam dreaming of returning as heroes whether they lived or died.
+Instead, Nick loses his mind and imprisons himself in an underground Russian Roulette ring.
+Haunted by his promise to look after his friends, DeNiro goes back to Vietnam only to watch Nick kill himself.
 Walken does his best to make Nick’s narrative make sense (in the end, no one could).
-Mostly, he perfectly captures the horror of the situation and how it transforms Nick.
-He does stunning work here.
+But he does stunningly capture the horror of the situation and how it transforms Nick.

 Should have won in 1978: Bruce Dern was also heartbreaking in the other emotional Vietnam movie to come out that year, Coming Home.
 But this award belongs to Walken.